 If you’re looking for tips and natural ways to keep your skin young, then this post is just for you.
-It talks about signs of healthy skin, factors that keep it young, and tips to avoid premature skin aging.
+Find out more about signs of healthy skin, factors that keep it young, and tips to avoid premature skin aging.

 To begin with, it’s important to first understand that ‘collagen’ - is a type of protein which maintains the elasticity and holds the skin together.
 This is what determines its firmness.
 The reason behind young and supple skin is that the skin is able to regenerate itself by producing collagen.
 But, with advancing aging, this production slows down.